vojtechruz/vojtechruzicka-blog/src/posts/intellij-idea-tips-tricks-presentations/index.md

 ![intellij-idea-presentation-mode](./IntelliJ-IDEA-Presentation-Mode.png)

- The font size in Presentation Mode can be configured in Settings under *Appearance & Behavior* *→ Appearance → Presentation Mode.*
+ The font size in Presentation Mode can be configured in Settings under *Appearance & Behavior→ Appearance → Presentation Mode*.

  ![intellij-idea-presentation-mode-font-size](./IntelliJ-IDEA-Presentation-Mode-Font-Size.png)